geisalopes/geisalopes/README.md

 ### Hi there 👋

-My name is Geisa, a Front-end developer student, based in Berlin, who recently discovered a passion about creating beautiful, responsive websites and apps.
+My name is Geisa, a front-end developer student, based in Berlin, who recently discovered a passion about creating beautiful, responsive websites and apps.

 <!--